 A limited slip differential, or LSD, reduces individual wheelspin and improves traction on a car.
 When a wheel has lost traction, the limited slip differential senses this and sends power to the wheel with the most grip.
 Usually found on performance or off-road cars, an LSD gives the driver more control when taking a corner at high speeds.

-The chances are though, unless you’re seriously into your track days or automotive engineering, you’ve probably not spent too much time dwelling on what one actually is, how it works or why you might need one.
+Unless you’re seriously into your track days or automotive engineering, you’ve probably not spent too much time dwelling on what a Limited Slip Differential actually is, how it works or why you might need one.

-Fear not because today we’re going to do our best to give you a good grounding in the topic so you can make an informed decision as to whether it’s a must for your track day car.
+Keep reading to learn more about LSDs so you can make an informed decision as to whether it’s a must for your track day car.

-But before we dive into the details, it’s worth going back to basics and taking a look at what a standard differential is and why it is needed in the first place.
+Before we dive into the workings of a Limited Slip Differential, it’s worth going back to basics and taking a look at what a standard differential.
+Why is it needed in the first place?
 Let’s take a look at a simple example of a car going round a circular track.

 In the example image above, the red and blue lines represent the corresponding journeys the inner and outer wheels of the vehicle make.